The Comptroller of Maryland Streamlines its Voluntary Disclosure Agreement (“VDA”) Programs

 Unclaimed Property Voluntary Disclosure Program

-By negotiating a VDA with the State, holders are indicating their desire to come into compliance with Maryland's abandonded property laws and remain compliant with their required filings.
-To participae in the VDA program, the holder must not have been contacted by or currently under audit by the Comptroller's office or an agent of the Comptroller's office.
+By negotiating a VDA with the State, holders are indicating their desire to come into compliance with Maryland's abandoned property laws and remain compliant with their required filings.
+To participate in the VDA program, the holder must not have been contacted by or currently under audit by the Comptroller's Office or an agent of the Comptroller's Office.

 To initiate the VDA process, please contact the Unclaimed Property Unit at: firstname.lastname@example.org.
-All requests are subject to review. to Upon approval, the holder will have until the date contained in the agreement to file reports,and to pay and deliver all abandoned or uncliamed property to the Comptroller's office.
+All requests are subject to review.
+Upon approval, the holder will have until the date contained in the agreement to file reports and to pay and deliver all abandoned or unclaimed property to the Comptroller's Office.